 Once I decide what my next goals are, I will be creating a plan of how to reach them.

-What are your strategies for recovering from a race?
+What are your strategies to recover properly from a half-marathon?